- Venue: NYU Cantor Film Center, Theater 200

 COVID-19 & NYU campus access guidelines: This is an in-person event, open to the public.
 Registration is required.
 All attendees must be able to present proof of being fully vaccinated against COVID-19 and boosted with an FDA-authorized or WHO-listed vaccine.
 Non-NYU guests may be asked to present a government-issued photo ID.
 NYU guests must present their NYU ID.
 It is strongly recommended that audience members wear a well-fitted mask while in the theater.

 Accessibility note: This venue is wheelchair accessible, and has an elevator.
-If you need any accommodations, please email email@example.com.
+If you have any access needs, please email firstname.lastname@example.org.

 Angela Edward is a Micronesian American social worker and activist based in Michigan.
 She has a long history in community service, public health, and harm reduction, advocating for families facing homelessness, young people, elders, and people impacted by mental illness.